wafer-bw/udx-discord-bot/README.md

 - You must then [register the command](#register-an-exported-command)

 #### Export Commands
-After creating a command we must export it to a JSON which we can use to register it to discord.
+After creating a command we must export it to a JSON file which we later use to register the command in Discord.
 To export all commands within the `./udx-slash-commands/commands/` directory `cd` into `udx-slash-commands` and run `go run export.go` which will export all commands into JSON files within `./udx-slash-commands/raw`.

 #### Register an Exported Command
-Commands must be registerd with discord in order for discord to start supporting the slash command.
+Commands must be registerd with Discord in order for Discord to start supporting the slash command.
 - To register an exported command globally on your application use
     ```sh
     go run disgoslash.go register <pathToExportedCommand>
     ```
-    - Global commands take up to an hour for changes to be made live by discord.
+    - Global commands take up to an hour for changes to be made live by Discord.
 - To register an exported command to a specific guild (server) use
     ```sh
     go run disgoslash.go register <serverID> <pathToExportedCommand>